kward/shunit2/README.md

 If all failures do is fail, why might one use them?
 There are times when you may have some very complicated logic that you need to test, and the simple asserts provided are simply not adequate.
 You can do your own validation of the code, use an `assertTrue ${SHUNIT_TRUE}` if your own tests succeeded, and use a failure to record a failure.

 `fail [message]`

-&nbsp;&nbsp;&nbsp;&nbsp;Fails the test immediately.
+Fails the test immediately.
 The _message_ is optional, and must be quoted.

-`failNotEquals [message] unexpected actual` &nbsp;&nbsp;&nbsp;&nbsp;Fails the test immediately, reporting that the _unexpected_ and _actual_ values are not equal to one another.
+`failNotEquals [message] unexpected actual`

+Fails the test immediately, reporting that the _unexpected_ and _actual_ values are not equal to one another.
 The _message_ is optional, and must be quoted.

-&nbsp;&nbsp;&nbsp;&nbsp;_Note: no actual comparison of unexpected and actual is done._
+_Note: no actual comparison of unexpected and actual is done._

-`failSame [message] expected actual` &nbsp;&nbsp;&nbsp;&nbsp;Fails the test immediately, reporting that the _expected_ and _actual_ values are the same.
+`failSame [message] expected actual`

+Fails the test immediately, reporting that the _expected_ and _actual_ values are the same.
 The _message_ is optional, and must be quoted.

-&nbsp;&nbsp;&nbsp;&nbsp;_Note: no actual comparison of expected and actual is done._
+_Note: no actual comparison of expected and actual is done._

-`failNotSame [message] expected actual` &nbsp;&nbsp;&nbsp;&nbsp;Fails the test immediately, reporting that the _expected_ and _actual_ values are not the same.
+`failNotSame [message] expected actual`

+Fails the test immediately, reporting that the _expected_ and _actual_ values are not the same.
 The _message_ is optional, and must be quoted.

-&nbsp;&nbsp;&nbsp;&nbsp;_Note: no actual comparison of expected and actual is done._
+_Note: no actual comparison of expected and actual is done._

 ### Setup/Teardown

 `oneTimeSetUp`

-&nbsp;&nbsp;&nbsp;&nbsp;This function can be be optionally overridden by the user in their test suite.
+This function can be be optionally overridden by the user in their test suite.

-&nbsp;&nbsp;&nbsp;&nbsp;If this function exists, it will be called once before any tests are run.
+If this function exists, it will be called once before any tests are run.
 It is useful to prepare a common environment for all tests.

 `oneTimeTearDown`

-&nbsp;&nbsp;&nbsp;&nbsp;This function can be be optionally overridden by the user in their test suite.
+This function can be be optionally overridden by the user in their test suite.

-&nbsp;&nbsp;&nbsp;&nbsp;If this function exists, it will be called once after all tests are completed.
+If this function exists, it will be called once after all tests are completed.
 It is useful to clean up the environment after all tests.

 `setUp`

-&nbsp;&nbsp;&nbsp;&nbsp;This function can be be optionally overridden by the user in their test suite.
+This function can be be optionally overridden by the user in their test suite.

-&nbsp;&nbsp;&nbsp;&nbsp;If this function exists, it will be called before each test is run.
+If this function exists, it will be called before each test is run.
 It is useful to reset the environment before each test.

 `tearDown`

-&nbsp;&nbsp;&nbsp;&nbsp;This function can be be optionally overridden by the user in their test suite.
+This function can be be optionally overridden by the user in their test suite.

-&nbsp;&nbsp;&nbsp;&nbsp;If this function exists, it will be called after each test completes.
+If this function exists, it will be called after each test completes.
 It is useful to clean up the environment after each test.

 ### Skipping

 `startSkipping`

-&nbsp;&nbsp;&nbsp;&nbsp;This function forces the remaining _assert_ and _fail_ functions to be "skipped", i.e. they will have no effect.
+This function forces the remaining _assert_ and _fail_ functions to be "skipped", i.e. they will have no effect.
 Each function skipped will be recorded so that the total of asserts and fails will not be altered.

 `endSkipping`

-&nbsp;&nbsp;&nbsp;&nbsp;This function returns calls to the _assert_ and _fail_ functions to their default behavior, i.e. they will be called.
+This function returns calls to the _assert_ and _fail_ functions to their default behavior, i.e. they will be called.

 `isSkipping`

-&nbsp;&nbsp;&nbsp;&nbsp;This function returns the current state of skipping.
+This function returns the current state of skipping.
 It can be compared against `${SHUNIT_TRUE}` or `${SHUNIT_FALSE}` if desired.

 ### Suites

 The default behavior of shUnit2 is that all tests will be found dynamically.
 If you have a specific set of tests you want to run, or you don't want to use the standard naming scheme of prefixing your tests with `test`, these functions are for you.
 Most users will never use them though.

 `suite`

-&nbsp;&nbsp;&nbsp;&nbsp;This function can be optionally overridden by the user in their test suite.
+This function can be optionally overridden by the user in their test suite.

-&nbsp;&nbsp;&nbsp;&nbsp;If this function exists, it will be called when `shunit2` is sourced.
+If this function exists, it will be called when `shunit2` is sourced.
 If it does not exist, shUnit2 will search the parent script for all functions beginning with the word `test`, and they will be added dynamically to the test suite.

 `suite_addTest name`

-&nbsp;&nbsp;&nbsp;&nbsp;This function adds a function named _name_ to the list of tests scheduled for execution as part of this test suite.
+This function adds a function named _name_ to the list of tests scheduled for execution as part of this test suite.
 This function should only be called from within the `suite()` function.

 #### Advanced Usage